 This banner indicates that your global administrator has taken the necessary steps to enable the upgrade and you can now take advantage of the latest SharePoint Online 2013 features and improvements.

-Within the banner text you’ll see two upgrade options: Start now or Remind me later.
-If you choose Start now, you’ll begin the site collection upgrade process right away.
+Within the banner text you’ll see two upgrade options: Go to the upgrade page now or Remind me later.
+If you choose Go to the upgrade page now, you’ll go to a separate page where you can start the actual upgrade or test the upgrade process by building an evaluation site.
 If you choose Remind me later, the notification bar will appear at the top of the page each time you access the site collection.

 Frequently asked upgrade questions